VICTOR JAMES ZAMMIT's

 Supreme Courts in Sydney.

-In the State of New South Wales,
+In the State of New South Wales, most Australian

-including the Supreme Court.
+Supreme Court.

-One particular significant legal
+One particular significant legal matter

-successfully use ‘dissociative reaction to provocation’
+use ‘dissociative reaction to provocation’ as

-as a defence to murder at the District Court in Parramatta
+a defence to murder at the District Court in Parramatta

 before Mr Justice Yeldham.
 This is a matter of public record